On the form of the large deviation rate function for the empirical measures of weakly interacting systems

-where $\boldsymbol{C}_{b}(\mathcal{S})$ denotes the space of all bounded continuous functions $\mathcal{S}\rightarrow \mathbb{R}$. \end{defn}
+where $\mathbf{C}_{b}(\mathcal{S})$ denotes the space of all bounded continuous functions $\mathcal{S}\rightarrow\mathbb{R}$. \end{defn}

 Clearly, the large deviation principle (or Laplace principle) is a distributional property.
-The rate function of a large deviation principle is unique; see, for instance, Lemma~4.1.4 in \citet[p.\,117]{dembozeitouni98}.
-The large deviation principle holds with a good rate function if and only if the Laplace principle holds with a good rate function, and the rate function is the same; see, for instance, Theorem~4.4.13 in \citet[p.\,146]{dembozeitouni98}.
+The rate function of a large deviation principle is unique; see, for instance, Lemma 4.1.4 in Dembo and Zeitouni \cite{dembozeitouni98}, page 117.
+The large deviation principle holds with a good rate function if and only if the Laplace principle holds with a good rate function, and the rate function is the same; see, for instance, Theorem 4.4.13 in Dembo and Zeitouni \cite{dembozeitouni98}, page 146.

-The fact that, for good rate functions, the large deviation principle implies the Laplace principle is a consequence of Varadhan's integral lemma; see Theorem~3.4 in \citet{varadhan66}.
-Another consequence of Varadhan's lemma is the first of the following two basic transfer results, given here as Theorem~\ref{ThTiltedLDP}; cf.\ Theorem~II.7.2 in \citet[p.\,52]{ellis85}.
+The fact that, for good rate functions, the large deviation principle implies the Laplace principle is a consequence of Varadhan's integral lemma; see Theorem 3.4 in Varadhan \cite{varadhan66}.
+Another consequence of Varadhan's lemma is the first of the following two basic transfer results, given here as Theorem \ref{ThTiltedLDP}; cf. Theorem II.7.2 in Ellis \cite{ellis85}, page 52.

-\begin{thrm}[Change of measure, Varadhan] Let $(\xi^{n})$ be a sequence of $\mathcal{S}$-valued random variables such that $(\xi^{n})$ satisfies the large deviation principle with good rate function $I$.
-Let $(\tilde{\xi}^{n})_{n\in\mathbb{N}}$ be a second sequence of $\mathcal{S}$-valued random variables.
-Suppose that, for every $n\in \mathbb{N}$, $\Law(\tilde{\xi}^{n})$ is absolutely continuous with respect to $\Law(\xi^{n})$ with density
+\begin{thrm}[(Change of measure, Varadhan)] Let $(\xi^{n})$ be a sequence of $\mathcal{S}$-valued random variables such that $(\xi^{n})$ satisfies the large deviation principle with good rate function $I$.
+Let $(\tilde{\xi}^{n})_{n\in \mathbb{N}}$ be a second sequence of $\mathcal{S}$-valued random variables.
+Suppose that, for every $n\in\mathbb{N}$, $\Law(\tilde {\xi}^{n})$ is absolutely continuous with respect to $\Law(\xi^{n})$ with density

-where $F\!:\mathcal{S}\rightarrow \mathbb{R}$ is continuous and such that
+where $F\dvtx\mathcal{S}\rightarrow\mathbb{R}$ is continuous and such that